mpizenberg/elm-test-rs/README.md

 ```

 There are still improvements to be made since fuzz tests will report
-all their logs instead of just the simplest one,
+all their logs instead of just the logs for the reduced case,
 but this is already super useful for unit tests.

 ### Deno runtime